raphnet/Emu-Docs/README.md

 https://github.com/franckverrot/EmulationResources

-# Documentation Guidelines
+### Documentation Guidelines

-1. For documentation regarding specifics CPUs/chips, please put the appropriate documentation under "Shared Components".
-Inside the console's directory, create a relative symbolic link to the folder you created in "Shared Components".
+1. If you're adding specific CPU/chip documentation, please put the appropriate documentation under "Shared Components".
+Inside the console's directory, create a relative symbolic link to the folder you created in "Shared Components". e.g. in the NES folder, there's a relative symbolic link to "CPU 65xx" in "Shared Components"

-2. Consoles should receive the full name "Playstation 2" instead of "PS2"
+2. Consoles in the root directory should be named by the full name e.g. "Playstation 2" instead of "PS2"

 3. Test ROMs are welcome and should be placed under a folder called "test_roms"